bharatsingh430/soft-nms/README.md

 # Soft-NMS

-## Improving Object Detection With One Line of Code

 This repository includes the code for Soft-NMS.
 It is also integrated with two object detectors, R-FCN and Faster-RCNN.
 Soft-NMS paper can be found [here](https://arxiv.org/pdf/1704.04503.pdf).

 To test the models with soft-NMS, clone the project and test your models as in standard object detection pipelines.
 This repository supports Faster-RCNN and R-FCN where an additional flag can be used for soft-NMS.